broadinstitute/longbow/docs/commands.md

-  peek         Guess the best pre-built array model to use for annotation. scsplit      Create files for use in `alevin` for single-cell analysis. segment      Segment pre-annotated reads from an input BAM file. stats        Calculate and produce stats on the given input bam file. tagfix       Update longbow read tags after alignment. train        Train transition and emission probabilities on real data. version      Print the version of longbow.
+  peek         Guess the best pre-built array model to use for annotation. scsplit      Create files for use in `alevin` for single-cell analysis. segment      Segment pre-annotated reads from an input BAM file. sift         Filter segmented reads by conformation to expected cDNA... stats        Calculate and produce stats on the given input bam file. tagfix       Update longbow read tags after alignment. train        Train transition and emission probabilities on real data. version      Print the version of longbow.

 ```

 ## Help for individual commands